-In California, minors 15 or younger cannot be tried as adults.
+In California, minors who were under 16 at the time of the alleged offense generally cannot be tried as adults.
 Minors aged 16 or 17 can be transferred from juvenile court to criminal court only if:

 - the juvenile court judge allows the transfer after holding a “fitness hearing.”